 Visitors to Chester Cathedral will find at first sight a magnificent building and an awe-inspiring place filled with beauty.
-On second glance they may begin to appreciate some greater significance in what they see.
-The more opportunity people are given to discover the stories of this place at their own pace and in their own way, the more they will find.
+At a second glance, they may begin to appreciate some greater significance in what they see.

-The Cathedral is not only filled with things, however.
-This is a place where people gather and do some journeying in company with one another.
-It is easy to get lost, or feel lonely in any community.
+The Cathedral is a place where people gather and do some journeying in company with one another.
 If we are to be a place of encounter then every person who visits will need to feel valued and respected.
 Furthermore, this is a sacred space in which there is a real sense of the Kingdom of God.
 Visitors who want it should find space simply to be quiet and think.

 The Very Revd Dr Tim Stratford

 Our strategic objectives are to: